Just as breathtaking and beautiful as the Honduran girls are, is their

 For all times of the year, sunglasses and sun screen are advisable.

-You can visit Honduras with a normal passport from most nations.
-No visa necessary.
+You can visit Honduras with a normal passport from most nations with no visa necessary.

-Honduras has two international airports: Tegucigalpa (TGU) and San Pedro
+Honduras has several international airports: Tegucigalpa, San Pedro Sula, La Ceiba, and Roatan.

 arrival at daytime is so much more practical than at night.